jcalopes/SalesProject/README.md

 ### Security Concepts:

-Security is increasingly more demand today as "open doors" has been exploited by malicious actors every time.
+Security is increasingly more in demand today as "open doors" are being exploited by malicious actors every time.
 So implementing the best/latest security standards is a must when it comes building an application.
 Aware of it the API Gateway is protected using **OAuth 2.0** Standard relying on KeyClouk Library granting access to the resources only by authorized users.

 ### Quality Assurance Concepts: